Bigimus/BizBashAPI/README.md

 ## Usage:
   getSiteData(url) --> Returns the source code for the given URL

-  getVenue() --> Returns marketID dict with the format - {Market:  marketId}
+  getMarketID() --> Returns marketID dict with the format - {Market:  marketId}
-  - Market refers to the location of the venue.
+  - Market refers to the location of the venue
   - marketID is the websites key for a specific Market

-  getCategory() --> Returns topicID dict with the format - {Topic: topicID}
+  getTopicID() --> Returns topicID dict with the format - {Topic: topicID}
-  - Topic refers to the topic of the venue.
+  - Topic refers to the topic of the venue
   - topicID is the websites key for a specific Topic

+  getPageCount(path) --> Returns the amount of pages for a given URL path.
+  - path refers to search parameters within the URL
+  An example path would be: f"marketId={marketID}&topicId=(topicID)&" Page count is found by: (total venues / amount per page) -1

   getLocation(marketID, topicID, limit) --> Returns locations_dict the with format - {Venue: Address}
   - OPTIONAL: marketID
   - OPTIONAL: topicID
   - OPTIONAL: limit
-  The limit changes depending on what values are given.
-  For example, if you input no values the default limit is 50 pages.
-  Otherwise, the limit will be equal to one less of the total amount of pages.
+  The limit changes depending on what values are given For example, if you input no values the default limit is 50 pages Otherwise, the limit will be equal to one less of the total amount of pages

 ## DISCLAIMER: